cms-tau-pog/TauFW/docs/CMSDAS2020/flat_n-tuples.md

 ```

 Since the already preselected samples for &mu;&tau;<sub>h</sub> are quite small, you do not need to specify the number of events to be processed with `-m`.
 Furthermore,
 for local tests with `pico.py run`, only one input file is user per default.
-The input file is chosen from the list of files for the Drell-Yan sample, which is chosen via `-s DY`.
+The input file is selected hosen from the list of files for the Drell-Yan sample, which is chosen via `-s DY`.

 A test for a data sample would then look similar: